annie-git95/demand_forecasting_template/README.md

 * b_source_create_model.sql - Creates the model or models depending on the number of countries
 * b_source_eval_real_vs_preds.sql - Evaluates the model results against the real results
 * b_source_forecast.sql - Forecasts the real results

-## Automating results

-Every day at 1330 at GMT+4 a new forecast will be generated.
-The reason for this is because the GA_SESSIONS table won't update until 1230 GMT +4

-This will execute from a cron job located inside this VM called [demand-forecast](https://console.cloud.google.com/compute/instancesDetail/zones/us-central1-a/instances/demand-forecast?project=carrefour-main-account-221808)

-The cronjob will execute the Python file all_countries_user_id.py.

-Please follow these instructions to know how to amend a cronjob: [Link](https://help.dreamhost.com/hc/en-us/articles/215767047-Creating-a-custom-Cron-Job)

 ## Contributing